markbarnes/sermon-browser/sb-includes/readme.txt

 * Bug fix: Further fix to ensure valid podcast feeds.

 = 0.40.1 =
-* Bug fix: Fixed bug introduced in previous = that prevented podcasts working in iTunes.
+* Bug fix: Fixed bug introduced in previous version that prevented podcasts working in iTunes.

 = 0.40 =
 * New feature: Added sermon browser tag cloud widget.
 * New feature: Optional mini audio player now in the sidebar widget.
 Go to the widget options to turn it on.
 * Optimisation: Admin pages now display correctly in Wordpress 2.7.
 * Optimisation: Added workaround to ensure iTunes works with Feedburner.
 * Bug fix: Hopefully finally fixed the podcast problems for those not using permalinks.
-You may need to resave your options, or even reset your options if upgrading from an earlier =.
+You may need to resave your options, or even reset your options if upgrading from an earlier version.

 = 0.39 =
 * New feature: Sermon Browser in Spanish.
 Thanks to Juan for providing the translation.